ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 The repository contains Android application code with required gradle dependencies.

-1. Run the below command to clone the [GitHub repository](https://github.com/IBM-Cloud/chatbot-watson-android):
+1. Run the below command to clone the [GitHub repository](https://github.com/IBM-Cloud/chatbot-watson-android) to your machine:
    ```bash
    git clone https://github.com/IBM-Cloud/chatbot-watson-android
    ```
    {: codeblock}

-2. Launch Android Studio > **Open an existing Android Studio project** and point to the downloaded code.**Gradle** build will automatically be triggered and all the dependencies will be downloaded.
+2. Launch Android Studio on your machine.
+Choose **Open an existing Android Studio project** from the options and point to the cloned code on your machine.**Gradle** build will automatically be triggered and all the dependencies will be downloaded.
-3. Open `app/src/main/res/values/config.xml` to see the placeholders(`ASSISTANT_ID_HERE`) for service credentials.
+3. From the left pane of Android Studio or from the cloned folder, Open the `config.xml` file under the path `app/src/main/res/values` to see the placeholders(`ASSISTANT_ID_HERE`) for service credentials.
 Enter the service credentials (you saved earlier) in their respective placeholders and save the file.
    ```xml
    <?xml version="1.0" encoding="utf-8"?>
    <resources>